 The Moisture Sensor will be in charge of differentiating between multiple moisture levels within a designated patch of soil.
-To be integrated into our control unit and power supply the moisture sensor must be IC compatible and have an operating voltage of ~3Volts.
-The Moisture Sensor must also have a deep sleep state that will be activated when the sensor is not needed i.e. during the night.
+To be integrated into our control unit and power supply the moisture sensor must be I2C compatible and have an operating voltage of ~3Volts.
 Due to the nature of moisture sensors, there will not be an accuracy threshold requirement for our sensor.
 Instead, the moisture sensor is required to provide enough data to the control unit to easily determine which of three states the soil is in.
 These states being: Dry, Moist, and Saturated.
 The goal of determining between these states is to provide detail on what the soil needs to prosper.
 The meaning of each state is: Dry=Soil requires water, Moist=Ideal moisture level, Saturated=Soil has been overwatered.

-Requirement Verification 1.
-Must provide a moisture reading range from ~200 to ~2000 1.We can verify the range of the moisture sensor by checking values from the I C bus when the sensor is completely dry compared to completely saturated
+Requirement Verification Must provide a moisture reading range from ~0 to ~256 1.We can verify the range of the moisture sensor by checking values from the I 2 C bus when the sensor is completely dry compared to completely saturated